Guide to buying property in Barbados

 The most popular reasons for using an offshore holding company are the avoidance of the payment of property transfer taxes and stamp duty.
 In addition, Barbados exchange control regulations will not apply so future sales of the property may be in United States dollars or other currencies.
 It is important to weigh these factors against the set up and annual costs of the structure.

 We can recommend lawyers who will guide you through the process.
+They can provide their own guide to buying property in Barbados.

 If you would like to talk to one of our real estate agents about this guide to buying property in Barbados contact us today